andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

+Evolution of memory (and storage) technology.
+Early computers from 1938 to 1965 - reprise.
+PCB design , manufacturing , and assembly.

 Semiconductor pre-process and post-process details.

 LCD technology :